Burkina Faso: Music

 The music of Burkina Faso includes the folk music of 60 different ethnic groups.
-The Mossi people, centrally located around the capital, Ouagadougou, account for 40% of the population while, to the south, Gurunsi, Gurma, Dagaaba and Lobi populations, speaking Gur languages closely related to the Mossi language, extend into the coastal states.
+The Mossi people, centrally located around Ouagadougou, account for 40% of the population while, to the south, Gurunsi, Gurma, Dagaaba and Lobi populations, speaking Gur languages closely related to the Mossi language, extend into the coastal states.
 In the north and east the Fulani of the Sahel preponderate, while in the south and west the Mande languages are common; Samo, Bissa, Bobo, Senufo and Marka.
 Burkinabé traditional music has continued to thrive and musical output remains quite diverse.
-Popular music is mostly in French: Burkina Faso has yet to produce a major pan-African success.
+Popular music is mostly in French.
+Burkina Faso has yet to produce a major pan-African success.